-Other features from Google that can help a persons lifestyle are Google Pay, Express and Waze.
+Other features from Google that can help a person’s lifestyle are Google Pay, Express and Waze.
 Google Express is a product delivering service almost like Amazon Prime.
 It is only available in the US at the moment of writing.
 With Google Pay you can pay for products much easier with your card using contact less payment.
 Waze can provide drivers with the best routes of making it to work or long trips.
 Accidents show up on the application, which means alternative routes can be shown instead.

 Grow your Business

 With Google wanting to help your education/learning, lifestyle, knowledge and social media, it is no surprise they also like to help grow your business.
-Many of the features can help make you money and other can help develop your business.
+Many of the features can help make you money and others can help develop your business.

 Adwords, Adsense and Admod are three features from Google that can help you make money online from websites.
 Adsense chooses the right adverts for you.
 Admod allows users to maximize the value of your ad revenue and Adwords allows users to gain revenue by PPC for certain keywords.
 It helps keywords rank.

 Google has also ventured into the world of Retail.
-They have created ‘Shopping campaigns‘ and also a merchant centre.
+They have created ‘shopping campaigns‘ and also a merchant centre.
 With the shopping campaigns, Google creates shopping ads.
 These ads target the audience you want to target.
-The Merchant centre allows users to create their brand and store on Google.
+The Merchant Centre allows users to create their brand and store on Google.
 This works alongside the shopping campaigns.

 You can also create a website through Google with the help of Web Designer.
 Here you can create ideal designs for your business.
 Google my business creates a listing for your business on Google.
 It will show people directions to your premises and will be seen on Google search and maps a lot more.

-With Google Analytics, business owners and website owners can see who is visiting your website, what they’re doing on your website and the difference between your the visitors and buyers ration on your site.
+With Google Analytics, business owners and website owners can see who is visiting your website, what they’re doing on your website and the difference between your visitors and buyers ration on your site.

 Summary: Google’s Powerful Tools for Your Business Deserve a Closer Look